OpnTec/bodyapps-android/README.md

 ### Sync

-**NOTE: Web application Running in the localhost and listening to port 8020 is essential if you try sync options.
-Otherwise App is fully functional offline**
-And you can change the IP and URL according to your system by changing:
-URL in SyncUser class(line:24)
-URL in SyncMeasurement class(line: 19)
-parameter in SettingsActivity class (line:280)
-parameter in MeasurementActivity class (line: 166)
+You can test the sync options manually by cloning the web application and running it on local host if you dont want to work with online web service.
+Simply change the baseURL in Sync.java class according to your local host address and port.